zopencommunity/crushport/README.md

 # crush

-Render markdown on the CLI
+AI agent that runs on the terminal

 # Installation and Usage